 Randomly Rewarding Training Treats

 Dog training treats are extremely useful when teaching your dog new behaviors.
 Once your dog has practiced a specific behavior in a myriad of situations with various distractions, it’s time to start fading treats.
 But not so fast!
-There’s a technique to fading dog treats! 🙂
+There’s a technique to fading treats during dog training! 🙂

 Fading Dog Training Treats and Gambling